 A recently published study in the New England Journal of Medicine found that those who eat more potatoes weigh more than those who don’t.

-On average, an extra serving of potatoes per day when compared to the baseline study population’s intake equated to a 1.69 pound weight gain over four years.
+On average, an extra serving of potatoes per day compared to the baseline study population’s intake equated to a 1.69-pound weight gain over four years.

-Potato chip eaters weighed an average 1.28 pounds more than the less heavy users of potatoes.
-If potato eating tended to be in the french fried form, that was correlated with a 3.35 pound weight gain.
+Potato chip eaters weighed an average of 1.28 pounds more than the less heavy users of potatoes.
+If potato eating tended to be in the French fried form, that was correlated with a 3.35-pound weight gain.